TwitchNovel/Novel/README.md

  LIGMA

  is to be ear rapped__by__ Steve from Minecraft.
-Although EA is offering that if you pay DLC
+Although EA is offering that if you pay DLC you